CarloWood/gitache-core/README.md

     BOOTSTRAP_COMMAND  - Command to run before configuration.
     CMAKE_ARGS         - Arguments to pass to cmake (cmake projects only).
     CONFIGURE_ARGS     - Arguments to pass to configure (autotools projects only).

+Both, `CMAKE_ARGS` and `CONFIGURE_ARGS` are intended to pass package configurations only.
+Do not attempt to pass an install prefix.

 See https://github.com/CarloWood/ai-statefultask-testsuite/tree/master/cmake/gitache-configs
 for example configurations.